 The RFI identified specific conditions and/or areas to be evaluated for active corrective measures.
 Taking into consideration the types of conditions to be addressed by active corrective measures, generalized corrective measures approaches to be evaluated in the CMS have been identified for each SWMU/AOC.
-General corrective measures are media-specific response actions, such as institutional controls, engineering controls, monitoring, in-situ or ex-situ groundwater treatment, source removal, and in-situ or ex-situ soil treatment, which satisfy the corrective measures, as necessary, to meet the corrective measures objectives discussed in Section 6.
+General corrective measures are media-specific response actions, such as institutional controls, engineering controls, monitoring, in-situ or ex-situ groundwater treatment, source removal, and in-situ or ex-situ soil treatment, which satisfy the corrective measures, as necessary, to meet the corrective measures that would supplement existing corrective measures, as necessary, to meet the corrective measures objectives discussed in Section 6.